-- Disrespectfully addressing the official. - Indicating objections to an official's decision. - Holding an unauthorized conference, or being on the field illegally. - Using profanity or taunting, insulting, or vulgar language or gestures. - Intentionally contacting a game official (DQ) - Leaving the team box and entering the field during a fight (DQ) - Penalty: Unsportsmanlike Conduct, 10 yards, and if flagrant, the offender shall be disqualified.
-In 6 and 7, the offender will be disqualified.

-c.
-2nd Unsportsmanlike Foul

-i.
-The second unsportsmanlike foul by the same player or nonplayer results in disqualification.

-d.
-3rd Unsportsmanlike Foul
+- 16. Leaving the team box and entering the field during a fight (DQ) - c.
+2nd Unsportsmanlike Foul - i.
+The second unsportsmanlike foul by the same player or nonplayer results in disqualification. - d.
+3rd Unsportsmanlike Foul - i.

-i.
 The third unsportsmanlike foul by the same team results in their forfeiture of the game.

+Rule 13: Forfeit Scoring

+1. Should a team win by forfeit, the reported score for the game will be 10-0.

-Rule 13: Sportsmanship
+Rule 14: Sportsmanship